 Additionally, I have developed statistical methods for asking sensitive survey questions.
 This work is published in the Journal of the American Statistical Association.

 I am a National Science Foundation (NSF) graduate research fellow, a Charlotte Elizabeth Procter honorific fellow, and a Program for Quantitative and Analytical Political Science (Q-APS) graduate student fellow.
 I have conducted fieldwork in Ghana, Senegal, Tanzania, and Bahrain.
-Prior to Princeton, I worked for the Bellevue/NYU Program for Survivors of Torture.
+Prior to Princeton, I worked for the Bellevue/NYU Program for Survivors of Torture as a social work case manager.
 I received a B.A. in International Relations honors, Anthropology, and African Studies at NYU.

 You can find my Google Scholar profile here.